 Bain Online Test locations and types of tests

-Below we have covered some insights into the different testing formats across the world.
+Below we have covered some insights into the different testing formats and Bain pre-screening assessment across the world.

 Bain North America and Bain United Kingdom